University of California graduate admissions

 Prepare.
 Allow time to study for any required test.
 You can find study guides and sample tests in bookstores, libraries, online or as downloadable apps.
 Ask your school or advisor about free or low-cost workshops or courses that may be available.

 Apply for a fee waiver.
-If you can’t afford to take a particular test, contact your campus financial aid office for information on GRE fee waivers, or contact the Educational Testing Service (ETS) for GRE Fee Reduction Certificates for those who meet the eligibility requirements.
+If you cannot afford to take a particular test, contact your campus financial aid office for information on GRE fee waivers, or contact the Educational Testing Service (ETS) for GRE Fee Reduction Certificates, available to applicants who meet eligibility requirements.

 Report your scores.
-Arrange for your test scores to be sent to all institutions to which you are applying.
-Many program websites list their GRE institution or department code, which you’ll need to order additional score reports.
-Scores are good for 5 years.
+Arrange for your test scores to be sent to all the institutions to which you are applying.
+Many program websites list their GRE institution or department code, which you will need to order additional score reports.
+Scores are valid for 5 years.

 You can download free GRE prep tools and register for the test at taketheGRE.com